-If a host doesn’t receive an expected segment then it won’t send an acknowledgement for that segment.
-If the sender doesn’t receive an ACK that it’s expecting then it will resend the data.
+If a host doesn’t receive an expected segment, then it won’t send an acknowledgement for that segment.
+If the sender doesn’t receive an ACK that it’s expecting, then it resends the data.

 This is what enables TCP to provide guaranteed, ordered delivery to the application layer.

 TCP provides basic error recovery using a checksum.
-When the checksum is checked by the recipient, if it fails then the segment is discarded.
-Because the segment has been discarded, an acknowledgement won’t be sent and then the sender will resend the data.
+When the recipient checks the checksum, if it fails, then the segment is discarded.
+Because the segment has been discarded, an acknowledgement won’t be sent, and then the sender resends the data.

-When a client sets up a connection for an application it will assign an unused port as the source port.
-This is known as an ephemeral port – it is just assigned for the duration of the connection.
-All data received on this port until the connection is terminated will be sent on to that application.
+When a client sets up a connection for an application, it assigns an unused port as the source port.
+This range of ports are known as ephemeral (or dynamic) ports – they don't relate to a specific protocol and are only assigned for the duration of the connection.
+All data received on this port (until the connection is terminated) is sent on to that application.

 The destination port that data is sent to is more specific.
-Common applications have been assigned port numbers which is what a client will set as the destination port.
-For example HTTP traffic uses port 80.
+Common applications are assigned particular port numbers which a client uses as the destination port.
+For example, HTTP traffic uses port 80.

 The server can differentiate between connections using the client's IP address and source port.

 There are three ranges of port numbers.
-IANA (the Internet Assigned Numbers Authority) maintain registered port numbers and suggested ranges to be used:
+IANA (the Internet Assigned Numbers Authority) maintains a registry of assigned port numbers.
+Port numbers are grouped into different ranges: